• Skip to primary navigation

 Jump to Recipe

-Growing up, my mom would often make Grasshopper pie for company, and like everything she made made, it was delicious and decadent.
+Growing up, my mom would often make Grasshopper pie for company, and like everything she made, it was delicious and decadent.

-My mom's amazing Grasshopper pie had a few key ingredients, a chocolate cookie crust, Crème de Menthe, and whipping cream.
+My mom's amazing Grasshopper pie had a few key ingredients: a chocolate cookie crust, Crème de Menthe, and whipping cream.

-I ran with that and created these delightful individual little Grasshopper pies.
+I ran with that and created these delightful individual Grasshopper pies.
 You won't even need to turn on the oven and they're absolutely fabulous!

 Just like my After Eight Brownies, they're a minty-chocolatey dream.

 • fresh mint - This is also for garnish.
+A pop of freshness is delightful on a dessert.

 Serving Suggestions